dainst/image_processing/README.md

 ```

 The script parses all JPEG files found below `<path to root image folder>` (including subdirectories, images selected by
-suffixes).
-and extracts features (a vector containing 2048 float values).
+suffixes) and for each extracts a vector containing 2048 float values.
 The script uses TensorFlow's
 [imagenet](https://github.com/tensorflow/models/tree/master/tutorials/image/imagenet) model.
 Results are saved to
 in tables `image_features` and `image_names`.